bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 and **image folder** as the folder (i.e., :file:`train_images`) containing training images and masks (i.e., annotation labels).
 Then, we set the suffixes of the training images and mask to ``_rgb.png`` and ``_fg.png``, respectively.
+The other parameters are set as shown in the screenshot below.
+Note that the values of **model weight** and **image folder** may be different from the screenshot depending on user's environment.

 As the images in the dataset have a resolution of 3108 x 2324 pixels and each image contains 24 plants, the training images are large and capture many small objects.
-Thus, *random cropping* strategy is the suitable selection for training.
+Thus, *random cropping* strategy is the suitable selection for training (see :ref:`sodtrainingstrategy` for details).
 Here we set JustDeepIt to crop areas of 320 x 320 pixels for training.
 As *random cropping* is applied once per image and epoch and only four training images were available, we require many epochs (1,000 epochs in this case study) for training to ensure a high model performance.
-After setting the parameters as in the images below, we press **Start Training** buttons to start model training.
+After setting the parameters as in the screenshot below, we press **Start Training** button to start model training.

 .. image:: ../_static/tutorials_PPD2013_train.png